ropensci/skimr/inst/other_docs/blog_v2.md

 The other big change is how we now handle different data types.
 Although many will never see it, a key piece of `skimr` customization comes from the `get_skimmers()` generic.
-It’s used to detect different column types in your data and set the appropriate summary functions for that type.
+It's used to detect different column types in your data and set the appropriate summary functions for that type.
-It’s also designed to work with `sfl()`.
-Here’s an example from the “Supporting additional objects” vignette.
-Here, we’ll create some skimmers for [`sf`](https://cran.r-project.org/web/packages/sf/index.html) data
+It's also designed to work with `sfl()`.
+Here's an example from the "Supporting additional objects" vignette.
+Here, we'll create some skimmers for [`sf`](https://cran.r-project.org/web/packages/sf/index.html) data
 types: